How to keep your child out of the ER – and yourself out of court.

 - The trampoline should be properly maintained, i.e. replace ripped safety nets, springs, make sure the trampoline unit is on solid ground and stable, etc.

 - Supervise those using the trampoline, especially children.
 Enforce rules against horseplay, multiple people using it at the same time, bouncing others (especially younger children) and flips.
 Make sure visiting parents understand that you expect them to supervise their children on the trampoline.

 - A liability waiver/release form signed by parents/guardians won’t hurt, but may be an awkward request.
 You should understand that the waiver/release only provides notice, acknowledgment and acceptance of the danger and does not absolve you from negligence.

 - Contact your homeowners insurance to find out if injuries sustained on your trampoline are covered.
 Many homeowners policies exclude liability coverage related to a trampoline.

 - The most common injuries obtained from a trampoline are a result of landing wrong while jumping (flips, etc.), attempting stunts, colliding with another person, falling or jumping off the trampoline and landing on springs or the frame.
 Paralysis can occur if a jumper lands on his/her neck.

-My comments do not constitute a legal opinions and are offered for the purposes of discussion only.
+My comments do not constitute as legal opinions and are offered for the purposes of discussion only.
 The law differs in every jurisdiction/state, and you should not rely on my comments concerning your own case/issues.
-You should immediate seek legal counsel in your particular jurisdiction before making decisions regarding a trampoline.
+You should seek immediate legal counsel in your particular jurisdiction before making decisions regarding a trampoline.